 – roof complexity

-On average, you can expect to pay 25-35% more to install a raised seam metal roof than you would for metal shingles.
+On average, you can expect to pay 25-35% more for standing seam roofing than you would for metal shingles.
 The total is higher, because the process of installation is a lot more complex and involved.

 Material options and prices

-You may select the following types of metals.
+You may select the following metals.
 Each has its own advantages and drawbacks.

 This is the most budget-friendly option.
-A classic rib steel roof panel is most frequently favored and installed on homes across the US.
+A classic rib steel roof is most frequently favored and installed on homes across the US.
 Its available either as stone-coated steel or stainless steel.
-Stainless starts at about $300 per square.
-Stone coated metal roofing is around $350-425 per square.
+Stainless steel prices are around $300 per square.
+Stone coated metal costs $350-425 per square.

 This is an ideal choice for homeowners who live in coastal areas.
 Because of close proximity to the ocean/sea, there is a high concentration of salt in the environment, which would cause corrosion in a steel roof.
-Aluminum roofing panels, on the other hand, are corrosion resistant, and will survive well in this environment.
-Pricing starts at $400 per square.
+Aluminum panels, on the other hand, are corrosion resistant and will survive well in this environment.
+Prices for aluminum start at $400 per square.

 Both are high-end, and are typically selected for their longevity and outstanding aesthetics.
 Any copper or zinc roof can last hundreds of years, maintaining a beautiful, distinguished look.
-Copper roofing is famous for developing a lovely green patina.
+Copper is famous for developing a lovely green patina.
 In terms of durability, both metals offer the same level of protection as aluminum.
-Copper roof cost is about the same as zinc, and starts at $900-1,400 per square.
+A copper roof costs about the same as zinc, and starts at $900-1,400 per square.

 Things to know ahead of time: